njyeung/Buddy/README.md

 * Execute that code
 * And return the result — all without being prompted at each step

-> 💡 This setup works especially well for Leetcode-style problems (though that’s cheating).
-It’s even more useful for everyday tasks like scanning a menu or playing a song that looks interesting.
+> 💡 The above works exceptionally well for leetcode-style problems, but that’s cheating.
+I find much more useful occasions such as quickly scanning a long menu for a food I like, or playing a song thats similar to the one that’s on my screen

 This autonomy is encouraged: Buddy is explicitly prompted to chain tool calls and act independently when pursuing a goal.
 However, long chains can increase hallucination or runtime risks (e.g. bot blockers during `web_fetch_page()`).
 To manage this, you can set the `MAX_FUNCTION_CALL_DEPTH` in [`config.py`](./backend/config.py) to limit how far Buddy can go before returning control.